Hakeem Muri-Okunola

-Hakeem Muri-Okunola (born 7 January 1972) is a Nigerian lawyer, public administrator, technocrat and current Lagos State Head of Service.
+Hakeem Muri-Okunola (born 7 January 1972) is a Nigerian lawyer, public administrator, technocrat and currently the Principal Secretary to President Bola Ahmed Tinubu of Nigeria.
+He also served as the 22nd Lagos State Head of Service.
 He is the first son of the late respected Justice Muritala Okunola.

 Background & Education

 After his primary education in Lagos Island where he grew up, a young Muri-Okunola became a student of the Nigeria Navy Secondary School, Lagos in 1982.
 By 1989, he had become an undergraduate of the Lagos State University, Ojo, graduating in 1995 with a bachelor's degree in Law, following which he completed the mandatory one year of study at the Nigeria Law School.

 Three years on, he gained admission into the prestigious Queen Mary & Westfield College, University of London, obtaining a master's degree in International Business Law in 1999.

 Career

 Law

 Between 1996-1999, he served as an Associate Solicitor with Adepetun, Caxton-Martins and Agbor, before joining Company Secretary/Legal Adviser at Ibile Holdings Limited, the Investment Company of Lagos State Government, a position he held from 2000 to 2003.